Eye Movement Desensitization Reprocessing

 Some researchers propose that bilateral stimulation can serve as a distraction and help desensitize a person to negative thoughts through familiarization in a safe and controlled space.

-The Connection to REM Sleep
+The Connection of EMDR to REM Sleep

 You may be wondering how tracking your therapist’s fingers could help you.
 Overall, scientists are not entirely sure how EMDR works.
 Multiple theories may all hold some truth.
 Nevertheless, it is generally believed that bilateral eye movements can induce the same neurobiological processes that occur while a person is in rapid eye movement (REM) sleep.